 Key Takeaways

 Vision boards are a simple and powerful way to develop and maintain goals.
-Writing down what you want in life, committing it to paper, and then framing it around specific images or symbols, opens yourself up to new possibilities.
-Once assembled, hang it on the wall, where you can see it every day.
-Work toward your goals.
-And never stop learning.
+Writing down what you want in life, committing it to paper, and then framing it around specific images or symbols opens you up to new possibilities.
+Once assembled, hang it on the wall where you can see it every day—work toward your goals—and continue learning along the way.